Jimi Hendrix’s 1964/65 Fender Stratocaster (Saville Theater / Sgt. Pepper Strat)

-This is the second of the two red Fender Stratocasters that Jimi used around May 1967.
-Based on the photos available, it was likely first used at Saville Theatre on May 7th (this is an earlier gig played at Saville, it’s not the one during which he smashed the guitar), but it is possible that it was used at an earlier date.
+This is the second of two red Fender Stratocasters Jimi used around May 1967.
+Based on available photos, it was likely first played at the Saville Theatre on May 7th (not the performance where he smashed a guitar), though it’s possible it was used earlier.

 The Saville / Sgt.
 Pepper's Stratocaster guitar seen from the front.
 Photo credit: Jason Camhi/Flickr